chiefenne/PyAero/README.md

 ### Option 1: Download Windows executable:

+NOTE: Currently the Windows executable is not up to date

 Go to the [Windows](https://github.com/chiefenne/PyAero/tree/master/Windows) folder and download *PyAero.zip*.
 Extract that file in an arbitrary location on the PC.
 There will be a file and a folder extracted, *PyAero.exe* and *data* respectively.
 Run PyAero by double-clicking the executable.